noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 Since the native type of values in circuits are `Field`s, using them for variables in Noir means less gates converting them under the hood.

 :::tip
 Where possible, use `Field` type for values.
-Using smaller value types, and bitpacking strategies, will result in MORE gates
+Using smaller value types, and bit-packing strategies, will result in MORE gates
 :::

 **Note:** Need to remain mindful of overflow.
 Types with less bits may be used to limit the range of possible values prior to a calculation.